-Apart from the fact, that this seems a version of Plato's unsustainable equation of knowledge and goodness (after all 'Is X a good person?' just does seem to be a different question answered in different ways to 'Is X a good thinker?'), we also have a view of critical thinking which, with its talk of 'world views' threatens to collapse into cognitive relativism and therefore to abandon the objectivity for assessing reasoning which the original programme seemed to promise.
-Or, if this does not happen, it seems to depend upon bringing into play notions such as 'egocentricity' and 'sociocentricity' which have no clear criteria for application in this area and making use of notions such as 'intellectual courage' which seem to have little to do with thinking skills (Siegel 1988).
+Apart from the fact that this seems to be a version of Plato's unsustainable equation of knowledge and goodness (after all 'Is X a good person?' just does seem to be a different question answered in different ways to 'Is X a good thinker?'), we also have a view of critical thinking which, with its talk of 'world views' threatens to collapse into cognitive relativism and therefore to abandon the objectivity for assessing reasoning which the original programme seemed to promise.
+Or, if this does not happen, it seems to depend upon bringing into play notions such as 'egocentricity' and 'socio-centricity' which have no clear criteria for application in this area and making use of notions such as 'intellectual courage' which seem to have little to do with thinking skills (Siegel 1988).

-The divorce between moral and cognitive considerations which we are implicitly endorsing above, has been noted by Martin (1992).
+The divorce between moral and cognitive considerations which we are implicitly endorsing above has been noted by Martin (1992).
 Whilst Martin's observations about living in a world in which people often seem able to think even when they lack care and compassion for the human objects of their thought are sound, we do not think this separation is to be regretted in this particular context.
-First, because educationists are terribly prone to aspire to unattainable ideas of general excellence at the expense of more modest but valuable and achievable goals, for example, to bring all educational goals under grand schemes for producing 'good people' or 'good citizens', and in so doing to overlook the fact that a large proportion of children have problems with basic literacy.
+First, this is because educationists are terribly prone to aspire to unattainable ideas of general excellence at the expense of more modest but valuable and achievable goals, for example, to bring all educational goals under grand schemes for producing 'good people' or 'good citizens', and in so doing to overlook the fact that a large proportion of children have problems with basic literacy.
 The separation of the criteria for thought from the criteria for goodness is well established.
-Second, because the discrimination which allows us to distinguish the ethical and the cognitive is, for all its complexities, a result of several hundred years of critical thinking within Philosophy and to deny it is to deny exactly that which critical thinking is supposed to promote.
+The second reason is because the discrimination which allows us to distinguish the ethical and the cognitive is, for all its complexities, a result of several hundred years of critical thinking within philosophy, and to deny it is to deny exactly that which critical thinking is supposed to promote.

 The main critic of schemes for critical thinking is, without doubt, McPeck (1981, 1992), who has argued vigorously and at length that all thinking, except that on the most trivial level, is subject-specific and therefore relies on subject knowledge.
 Therefore, pupils should be taught by people who have the requisite subject expertise.
 The alleged transferability of critical thinking skills is largely bogus and, if pupils need a training in thinking for their everyday lives, this is best approached by a training in the separate academic disciplines.
+A more recent version of this thesis can be found in Johnson (2000).